Due to COVID-19, HCA’s lobby is closed. Learn more about HCA's customer service options during the pandemic.

 If you see a specialist on your own, without prior approval, you will have to pay for the appointment out of your own pocket.

-You don’t need to get prior approval from your primary care provider to see an obstetrician or gynecologist (OB/ GYN), as long as they are in your health plan’s network.
+You don’t need to get prior approval from your PCP to see an obstetrician or gynecologist (OB/ GYN), as long as they are in your health plan’s network.

-Routine women’s health check-ups are covered, as well as any follow-up care that might be needed.
+Routine check-ups with your OB/GYN are covered, as well as any follow-up care that might be needed.
 For pregnant individuals, regular care during pregnancy is covered.

 Treatment for mental health concerns such as depression, anxiety, and posttraumatic stress disorder (PTSD) is covered by your health plan.

 Your PCP will help coordinate any mental health care you need with a mental health provider.
 The mental health network provider will decide where you should receive ongoing services.
 For an outpatient visit to a mental health provider, call your health plan.
 You may need to be treated at a community mental health agency if you have a serious mental health condition.

 You do not need prior approval or a referral from your health plan.
 If you're enrolled in Apple Health, contact a treatment agency directly.
 You may find a treatment agency near you to get an assessment for treatment approval.

 Call 1-800-273-TALK (8255) to be connected to a skilled, trained counselor at a crisis center in your area, any time, day or night.